City-Bureau/documenters-field-guide/src/content/index.md

     Gather any documents distributed at the meeting to reference and include with your assignment submission
   - >-
-    Sign up for public meeting-related newsletters and listerv in Chicago using documenters@citybureau.org.
-In Cleveland, use cledocumenters@gmail.com
+    Sign up for public meeting-related newsletters and listerv in Chicago by emailing documenters@citybureau.org.
+In Cleveland, email cledocumenters@gmail.com .
+In Detroit, email documenters@outliermedia.org .
+In Minneapolis, email documenterspuc@gmail.com
   - Do not engage directly in public comment sessions while on assignment
   - >-
     Need to [introduce yourself](/resources/identifying-yourself/) to attendees